va loan network white logo

 Deep Dive: Project Documents and Red Flags

-• Red flags include unresolved lawsuits, large special assessments, high investor concentration, and inadequate reserves.
+• Red flags: lawsuits, special assessments, high investor concentration, inadequate reserves.

-• If the project is not approved, discuss paths for project approval or alternative units early.
+• If not approved, discuss approval path or alternatives early.

 12. Tidewater and Reconsideration of Value